RusyaGusev/RusyaGusev/README.md

-- 👋 Hi, I’m @wrangrgroup
+- 👋 Hi, I’m @RusyaGusev
 - 👀 I’m interested in coding and a succseful life
 - 🌱 I’m currently learning python3
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on Pyhon
-- 📫 How to reach me wrangrgroup@proton.me
+- 📫 How to reach me

 <!---
-wrangrgroup/wrangrgroup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+RusyaGusev/README.md is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->